home - cd - press - lyrics - myspace - contact

+Stephen Barling (guitar) and Brandon Collins (cello) are two rather reckless bastards who make ornery noise for the sheer jollies of it.
 Both are long-time residents of Charlottesville, Va., a groovy place to (as Zappa would say, were he alive today) "raise your kids up in."
-Skulking in the corners of the few smokey C-Ville beeratoriums that would endure them since 1997, they have built a small but proud name for themselves as a couple of bros emminently capable of conjuring obscene noises from a cello.
+Since 1997, they have built a proud name for themselves as a couple of bros eminently capable of conjuring obscene noises from a cello.

 In 2003 they were honored to be included in the recording of Atsushi Miura's long-awaited polemic on disillusionment and resentment, "Cheap and Fake," making up two thirds of Mr. Miura's Dirty Round Eyes, the other third being one Josh Mustin, who also produced the album.